technomancy/lein-tar/README.md

 Add [lein-tar "1.1.2"] to your project's `:dev-dependencies`.

 ## Usage

     $ lein tar

-Creates myproject-1.0.0.tar including everything in `pkg/` along with the default dependencies plus the jar of your project.
-If you are building from Hudson, your tarball will contain a build.clj file that shows which build produced it.

-## Uberjar

-Add `:tar {:uberjar true}` to your project.clj.

-## Output format

-Use option `:format` to specify the desired output format: either a `tar` (default) or a `tgz`/`tar-gz` (tar + gzip).
-Example: `:tar {:format :tgz}`.
+Creates myproject-1.0.0.tar including your project's jar, its dependencies, and everything in `pkg/`.
+A build.clj file may also be added, containing git and/or jenkins details about the build that generated your tar.

-## Custom name
+## Advanced Usage

+The out of the box behavior is customizable via options in project.clj and also via the command line.

+### Options in project.clj

+lein-tar checks project.clj for a :tar entry, and looks there for a map like the following.
+Of course, the entire map and all its keys are optional, none of this is required.

+    :tar {:uberjar true
+          :format :tar-gz
+          :output-dir "foobar"
+          :leading-path "bazquux"}

+  - `:uberjar` allows you to specify whether you'd prefer to have your project's uberjar in the tar, rather than the project jar and dependency jars, the default is false
+  - `:format` allows you to build a .tar.gz (`:tar-gz`) or .tgz (`:tgz`) file, if you wish, as opposed to just a .tar (the default)
+  - `:output-dir` determines where the tar will be generated, by default it's the project's target directory (that is, the `:target-path` of the project)
+  - `:leading-path` specifies the first path component of the files in the tar, by default it's "{project-name}-{project-version}", but you can override it here

+### Command line options

+lein-tar also accepts option command line arguments.

-By default the file name will be something like myproject-1.0.0.tar (or whatever extension `:format` uses).
+  - `--name`/`-n` by default, the generated file name will be something like myproject-1.0.0.tar (or whatever extension `:format` uses).
 To change that, the `-n` or `--name` argument is supported.
 The following will create a tar file called `custom-name.tar`:

         $ lein tar --name custom-name

-## Breaking changes since version 2.0.0

-Starting with version 3.0.0, we introduced the following breaking changes:

-* The plugin adds the `.jar` files to the resulting archive under `lib/` instead of `lib/target`
-* By default, the plugin now generates the resulting archive in the projects' target directory (that is, the `:target-path` of the project), instead of the project's root.
-You can change this with the new option `:output-dir`.

 ## Known Issues